HL7/fhir-specialty-rx/input/pages/human-interaction.md

 For example, the information requester may need to:

 - ask if there’s a follow-up patient visit scheduled
-- ask whether the clinic intends to order a lab test that must be performed prior to the patient starting the medication
+- ask whether the prescriber intends to order a lab test that must be performed prior to the patient starting the medication
-- ask the clinic to provide a copy of a consent form that the patient completed by hand.
+- ask the prescriber to provide a copy of a consent form that the patient completed by hand.

 This implementation guide describes a method to support these situations by enabling the prescriber or staff to provide information through a SMART application launched from the EHR--prompted by a request from a Data Consumer system used by the pharmacy or other information requester.